Why Sleep Should Be Your No. 1 Priority for Flu Season

 Scoring enough shut-eye is crucial to keeping your immune system healthy and staving off the flu and common cold

-Fall is fast approaching and with it comes cold and flu season.
+Cooler weather means sweaters, fireplaces, and hygge-but all that good comes with cold and flu season.
 Sure, you should stock up on vitamin C and wash your hands religiously.
 But one of the best things you can do to stave off the sniffles is score sufficient sleep at night.

 Previous studies have shown that people who regularly get less than six hours of sleep per night were 4.5 times more likely to get a cold than those who logged at least seven.
 New research, though, shows that clocking enough shut-eye can actually help your immune system recognize-and react to!-viruses and bacteria faster.

 It works like this: Your immune system has the ability to "remember" which bacteria or virus it has encountered in the past, which helps it to recognize and respond quicker when it encounters the same type again.
-(Try these 5 Easy Ways to Stay Cold- and Flu-Free too.)
+(Try these immune-system boosting foods too.)

 The only problem?
 Just like how not tallying enough Zzz's can take a toll on your actual memory, skimping on sleep can also keep your immune system from recording these initial interactions according to the new study, published in Trends in Neurosciences.
 The trade-off for those late nights is that your body won't be able to react as quickly when you come down with the same bug as before.